Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Introduction

 \subsubsection{Geostatistics -- inhomogeneous point clouds:}

-Each object in $S$ is a geographic location, i.e.\ a latitude-longitude pair of an event, or fixed object, related to human activity.
+Each object in $S$ is a geographic location, i.e.\ a latitude-longitude pair of an event, or fixed object, related to human activity\footnote{ Typical data source: \texttt{https://location.services.mozilla.com/}}.
 Metric embedding is possible here, but if the locations are drawn from a mix of densely and sparsely populated environments, absolute distance is a poor measure of closeness.
 (Compare a mile in Manhattan to a mile in the Sahara.)
-The non-parametric approach uses a \texttt{Comparator} at point $x$ which ranks other points according to geodesic distance from $x$.
+The non-parametric approach uses a \texttt{Comparator} at point $x$ which ranks other points according to travel time or road distance from $x$.